 The two-day StrongFirst O-Lifting seminar applies universal strength principles to Olympic-style barbell lift variations to build greater speed, power, and strength.
-Thanks to their explosiveness, with quick accelerations and transitions from hip extension to hip flexion, and their high coordination demands, Olympic-style lifting (also known as weightlifting) has been an athletic development staple since the dawn of the strength and conditioning profession to build quicker more powerful athletes.
+Thanks to their explosiveness, with quick accelerations and transitions from hip extension to hip flexion, and their high coordination demands, weightlifting has been an athletic development staple since the dawn of the strength and conditioning profession to build quicker more powerful athletes.

 We designed this seminar specifically for individuals interested in learning proper weightlifting mechanics to ultimately increase their power and athletic ability.